-Extra tests leading to misdiagnosis for heart patients
+Extra tests lead to misdiagnosis, unnecessary procedures for heart patients

-Physicians routinely order multiple tests to learn what is wrong when a patient is not feeling well.
-The results of the tests allow the doctors to decide which path of treatment will yield the best results, and then discuss these options with the patient.
+Physicians routinely order multiple tests to learn what might be wrong when a patient is not feeling well.

-The study focused on patients given nuclear stress tests.
-These tests show when an artery is blocked, which leads to invasive surgery for those who show blockage.
-There are specific protocol in place that state when these tests should be administered, but the results showed that there are many more of these tests being performed than are necessary.
+The study focused on patients given nuclear stress tests – tests which can show when a portion of the heart muscle is not receiving sufficient oxygen to function in a healthy and normal fashion.
+There are specific protocols in place that state when these tests should be ordered, but the results of this study showed that there are many more of these tests being performed than are necessary.

 Source: Reuters, “More than money and lawsuits driver overtesting: study,” Andrew Seaman, June 11, 2013.